akash-nagwanshi/notesApp/README.md

 ## Overview
 A simple **Note taking** and **TODO list** app in BASH.
-Quick and easy way to create notes and todo list using CLI.
+Quick and easy way to create notes and todo list without leaving CLI.

 ## More with this
 * You can use this as README template.